wp-plugins/bm-custom-login/readme.txt

 == Changelog ==

-1.5.1 Some tweaks to the login layout
+1.6 Add a background image for the main body of the site 1.5.1 Some tweaks to the login layout
 1.5 A total rewrite with a new options screen, and a redesigned page login layout 1.4 Old old old, needs updating